lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-04-Standard_ML.md

 first thing in the morning.
 I could load the sources of HOL Light in under a minute.
 But the full analysis library would not finish loading until after lunch.
-This is the world-beating system?
+This is a world-beating system?

 John chose Caml for its old-fashioned syntax.
 Such is the power of nostalgia.